darekkay/static-marks/README.md

 ### View a report for your bookmarks

-Currently, the report contains only the total bookmarks cound.
+Currently, the report contains only the total bookmarks count.
 In the future, it might be used for detecting duplicate and dead links.

 ```
 static-marks report [options] <files...>